 How do I place a request?

-Requests can be placed through the ILL Request Form or by using the Request External Copy option in the library catalog.
+Requests can be placed using the ILL Request Form or by using the Request External Copy option in the library catalog.
 Please provide as much information as possible in order to speed the processing of your request.
 If you do not have a complete citation, check with a reference librarian for assistance before requesting an ILL.

 How will I know when my requested item is available?